esp8266/Arduino/doc/ota_updates/readme.rst

 -  The new sketch will be stored in the space between the old sketch and the spiff.
--  on the next reboot the "eboot" bootloader check for commands.
+-  on the next reboot, the "eboot" bootloader checks for commands.
 -  the new sketch is now copied "over" the old one.
 -  the new sketch is started.